kutiva/checkout/README.md

-# This is readme for this project
+# This is readme for this project - Djamal Santos

 ## Engineering Tech Spec – Phase I